jstaffans/jstaffans.github.io/_posts/2016-01-25-action-inspiration.markdown

 ### Getting stuck

 Getting stuck and not knowing how to proceed with a particular programming problem is maybe the biggest source of discouragment for new coders.
-It is unfortunately something you'll have to become used to, as this is something that happens very often, even to experienced programmers.
+It is unfortunately something one has to become used to, as this is something that happens very often, even to experienced programmers.

 The scary thing about getting stuck coding is that it can feel very personal and intimidating.
 In other occupations, one might